jpazsedano/digitalmuseum/README.md

 In this first version the expositions will just be game lists and the database itself.
 This will be improved in future versions and the architecture will be extendable.

+An 'exposition' is an ordered list of elements and info.
+The elements can from the most atomic games, companies and platforms, to the complex events, movements and timelines.
+The info is just some side text to give more details about the elements.

+For this first version, we will go for the simplest exposition implementation, that's the article with related elements.
+The article will be formed by paragraphs (info) and embeds.
+Those will show a summary of the element and will link to it.

+## User interaction

+The main advantage of a website is that the users can interact and share.
+For this first version the users will just be able to mark the games as played or not played.

+Further functionalities will be implemented in the future.